mlochbaum/mlochbaum.github.io/index.markdown

 to generate the diagrams.
-But I must credit [razetime](https://github.com/razetime) for all the help... you know, the [help](https://mlochbaum.github.io/BQN/help/index.html) pages for primitives you get if you right-click one of the symbols buttons.
+But I must credit [razetime](https://github.com/razetime) for all the help... you know, the [help](https://mlochbaum.github.io/BQN/help/index.html) pages for primitives you get if you middle-click one of the symbols buttons.

 #### [bqn-libs](https://github.com/mlochbaum/bqn-libs/)
 Miscellaneous BQN utilities, and the closest thing it has to a standard